National collection of archives Entrust us with your family archives

 By appointment only.

-For any questions regarding the collection and appointments:
+For any questions about collection and appointments:

-Mrs. Lior Lalieu-Smadja : 01 53 01 17 28 ou lior.smadja@memorialdelashoah.org
+Mrs. Lior Lalieu-Smadja : 01 53 01 17 28 or lior.lalieu@memorialdelashoah.org

-Mrs. Solange Rafowicz : 06 60 34 23 80 ou solange.rafo94@gmail.com
+Mrs. Solange Rafowicz : 06 60 34 23 80 or solange.rafo94@gmail.com

 What is the national collection?

-Some years, the Shoah Memorial comes to meet donors in cities of France, in addition to its weekly permanence at the Memorial, located at 17 rue Geoffroy l'Asnier in the 4th district of Paris.
+Some years, the Shoah Memorial comes to meet donors in cities of France, in addition to its weekly permanence at the Memorial, located at 17 rue Geoffroy l'Asnier in the 4th arrondissement of Paris.

 The Memorial is also a place of education and training, all generations are concerned by this approach.

-Each document is a story!
+Every document is a story!

 And these archives, where can we consult them?

-Give us your works
+Give us your books

 en savoir +